South Wentworthville

 South Wentworthville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Wentworthville has significant cultural diversity, with 48.5% of its population born overseas and 60.4% speaking a language other than English at home.
-Christianity is the predominant religion in South Wentworthville, comprising 54.3% of the population.
-Hinduism is notably overrepresented, making up 12.9%, compared to None% across Greater Sydney.
+South Wentworthville has a high level of cultural diversity, with 48.5% of its population born overseas and 60.4% speaking a language other than English at home.
+Christianity is the dominant religion in South Wentworthville, comprising 54.3% of people.
+However, Hinduism is notably overrepresented, making up 12.9% of the population compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity